mrdanielmh/opa-utils/readme.md

 We will use a script that will detect when a new file is written to /var/log/sft/sessions and then convert it and upload it to your AWS S3 Bucket.
 You will need to mount your AWS S3 Bucket to your file system.

-* Please copy the aws_convertlogs.sh to your Advanced Server Access Gateway and place it into: /etc/sft/
+* Please copy the aws_convertlogs.sh to your Advanced Server Access Gateway and place it into: /etc/sft/ - Change bucketname to be your AWS S3 Bucketname
 * Run: sudo chmod +x /etc/sft/aws_convertlogs.sh
 * Run: sudo apt-get update
 * Run: sudo apt install s3fs awscli inotify-tools scaleft-client-tools -y